Written by Teddy Kyung Lee | CTO | ICTK

 CBDC (Central Bank Digital Currency) is a digital currency issued and controlled by Central bank.
 It is “paperless” fiat money in digital form.
 The CBDC is not the same as Cryptocurrency.
 They are both digital currencies, but not quite the same.
 Rather, the primary philosophical foci of two currencies show fundamental conflicts.

 The cryptocurrencies like Bitcoin were born to avoid governmental controls on monetary transactions.
 The transactions are recorded in distributed ledger secured by blockchain technology.
-Under the “decentralized” ledger structure, ngovernmental institution like the Central bank needs to be involved.
+Under the “decentralized” ledger structure, no governmental institution like the Central bank needs to be involved.
 There is no national boundary in money transfer and so no custom taxation is involved with the cryptocurrencies.
 When the first time the Bitcoins brought attention to the public in 2017, thanks to the price surge in trading, most of the countries expressed concerns and were busy announcing regulations on cryptocurrency trading.
 Taxes are imposed on the profits generated by cryptocurrency trading, which is one of the efforts by governments to bring cryptocurrencies to the institutional system.
 It is obvious that the strong surge in Bitcoin value triggered the CBDC’s debut, partly due to the growing concerns raised by governments about cryptocurrencies.

 Thus, we can see two philosophical conflicts running opposite directions from each other: one trying to escape from governmental controls and the other trying to confine things within a scope.
 As depicted in Figure 1, the ledger structure of cryptocurrencies can be modeled as (a) distributed structure (or decentralized structure), while the CBDC ledger system can be modeled as (b) centralized structure [1].
-Note that the recent trend of the CBDC ledger model is not just strictly “fully” centralized one but also shows partial adoption of the distributed ledger technology (DLT) into their structure, resulting in “semi-centralized” structure similar to the two-tiered system in Figure 2.
+Note that the recent trend of the CBDC ledger model is not just a strictly “fully” centralized one but also shows partial adoption of the distributed ledger technology (DLT) into their structure, resulting in a “semi-centralized” structure similar to the two-tiered system in Figure 2.
 There are many debates on which model will eventually survive.

 Many countries perform research on CBDCs at this moment.
 The Bank for International Settlements (BIS) reported in the BIS 2021 paper that the vast majority (86%) of Central banks worldwide are exploring the benefits and drawbacks of CBDCs even amid the Covid-19 pandemic in 2020.
 The number of participating Central banks increases in year-to-year reports.
 A few participating countries already issued “preliminary” CBDCs including the DCEP from China, the E-Krona from Sweden, the Sand Dollar from the Bahamas, and the DXCD from Eastern Caribbean Currency Union, among which it is reported that the Bahamas launched the first “live” general purpose of CBDC, the Sand Dollar, for its residents in October 2020 (source: the BIS report 2021[2]).